HomeSDK Documentation

 dashclaw doctor

-Diagnoses database, configuration, auth, deployment, SDK reachability, governance staleness, and livingcode shape drift — auto-fixing safe issues.
-Invokes GET /api/doctor and POST /api/doctor/fix.
-For operators, npm run doctor on the host adds .env writes, migrations, and default-policy seeding (backs up .env before any write).
+Diagnoses your instance (database, configuration, auth, deployment, SDK reachability, governance staleness, data hygiene, write-path canaries (synthetic self-cleaning writes that prove heartbeat, action-ledger, and guard-audit inserts land) and this machine (stale compiled mcp-server lib, .gitattributes drift, local schema behind code, stale global CLI shim, broken hook installs, leaked machine-scope env vars).
+Report-only by default; --fix applies safe repairs, re-checks, and prints a what-changed report.
+Invokes GET /api/doctor and POST /api/doctor/fix (admin keys).
+For operators, npm run doctor -- --fix on the host adds .env writes, migrations, and default-policy seeding (backs up .env before any write).

 dashclaw doctor